-The reality is that these consumers are choosing the time and place to start a conversation with your firm, many times after researching you using social media.
-In light of this, you need to be communicating, sharing relevant information, educating and building a relationship with that person to increase business.
+Consumers are choosing the time and place to start a conversation with your firm, many times after researching you using social media.
+In light of this, you need to be communicating, sharing relevant information, educating, and building a relationship with your audience on social media platforms.

 For many years, communication has been a one-way street, with businesses pushing information onto customers and prospects without any regard for what they wanted or needed, with the customers having little to no voice in affecting the process.
 With social media, customers now have a voice through a two-way dialog for businesses to communicate more directly with their customers and prospects.

 By participating in social media networks, you have a better chance to connect with others and share ideas, keep up with changes in your industry, talk directly with your customers, stay informed, and increase the number of leads you generate for your accounting firm.

 Social media, unlike paid online advertising, is not totally turnkey.
 However, if you put forth the effort, the benefits to your practice can be significant.
 These benefits include the following:

 - Trust marketing.
 Social media helps you capitalize on the trust you have established with clients, friends and past colleagues over many years.
 In turn, you slowly attract more clients to your firm because your client's network will believe in you.

 - Control your "personal brand."
 Social media for professional services is about generating more awareness to you (and your practice) in your local market and making more connections with small business owners.
 This social media program will seek to enhance your "personal" brand.